unisonweb/website/src/compare-lang/unison-for-python-devs.md

   printTwice Duck.toText (Duck.ToyDuck "Squeaky")
 ```

-Note that `AnimalDuck`, `RoboDuck`, and `ToyDuck` are functions that are used to create values with the `Duck` type when provided with their respective arguments.
-They are not distinct types themselves.

 </div><div>

 ### Inheritance and subtyping

+Python classes can use __inheritance__ to express relationships between objects and share behavior.
 Let's say we wanted to use __subtypes__ to create different types of ducks that share a common interface for quacking:

 ```python
 class Duck: